layersony/Quotes/README.md

 ### Setup
 To access this project on your local files, you can clone it using these steps
 1. Open your terminal
-1. Use this command to clone `$ git clone https://github.com/layersony/portfolio.git`
+1. Use this command to clone `https://github.com/layersony/Quotes.git`
 1. This will clone the repositoty into your local folder
 1. __Enjoy :)__

 #### Development server

-Run `ng serve` for a dev server.
+Make sure you have install `Node Js`, `Angular` & `Node Package Manager` Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Technologies Used